-The At-Risk Community Phase (1.2) occurs when site conditions decline due to drought or improper grazing management.
+The At-Risk Community Phase (1.2) occurs when site condition declines due to drought or improper grazing management.
 Multiple fires in close succession can also transition the site to this phase.
-It is characterized by nearly equal proportions of rhizomatous wheatgrasses and shortgrasses.
-Rhizomatous wheatgrasses that are in decline have been substantially reduced in both cover and vigor.
-Mid-statured bunchgrasses such as needle and thread are rare or absent.
-Shortgrasses such as blue grama, Sandberg bluegrass, and prairie Junegrass are increasing.
+This community phase is characterized by an increase in shortgrasses, such as blue grama, Sandberg bluegrass, and prairie Junegrass and a decline in mid-statured, cool-season rhizomatous grasses.
+The cover of shortgrasses equals or exceeds the cover of mid-statured grasses.
 Prairie sagewort may also increase in this phase.